-So the temptation to immerse oneself entirely in alternate realities like movies, TV sports, soap operas, social media and especially video games (heck, how I loved video games as a kid!
-Compared with what we have today they were more or less crude rendered imitations of real entertainment – nevertheless there had been not just only one weekend I spent behind a VGA screen playing primitive but enjoyable 8-bit games) is probably higher than it ever was in human history.
+So the temptation to immerse oneself entirely in alternate realities like movies, TV sports, soap operas, social media and especially video games (heck, how I loved video games as a teenager!
+Compared with what we have today they were more or less crude rendered imitations of real entertainment – nevertheless there had been not just only one weekend I spent behind a VGA screen playing primitive but enjoyable 8-bit games) on evenings and weekends is higher than it ever was in human history.

 But I don’t want to focus on video games here.
 Let’s get back to the current reality with the pandemic.
 As you might have guessed, I am one of those office workers who lives in a kind of stasis due to the ordered quarantine.

 Sure enough, with all my electronic gadgets, supply stores virtually everywhere, the moderate climate in Europe and the lack of wild animals (not that I want to encounter an alligator or poisonous spiders at all costs) where could there be any real danger or outdoor adventure waiting for me?

-That was a more or less logical step under those circumstances: making a try with long hiking tours in the German part of the Alps.
+Making a try with long hiking tours in the German part of the Alps (Alpen).

 I ascended three different (and quite typical Bavarian Alps) mountains in the last two weeks: the popular Wendelstein (1838 meters, starting point: Brannenburg on 473 meters) on May 24, the Roßstein (1698 meters, starting point: Lenggries on 679 meters) on May 31 and the Risserkogel (1826 meters, starting point: Tegernsee on 747 meters) on June 6, all of them located in the so-called Bavarian Prealps.